An Effective Model to Build a Movement

-Asian Access has developed a new model in Japan to help launch a church multiplication movement across that nation.
+Asian Access has developed a proven model in Japan to help launch a church multiplication movement across that nation.

 Link Between Leader Development and Church Multiplication

 Asian Access starts with developing leaders.
-We foster a vision for church multiplication as we train pastors.
+Why?
+We foster a vision for church multiplication as we develop pastors in the context of a learning community.
 Over the two-year in-service leadership development sessions within regional training networks, pastors begin to see the need to be church multipliers.
 Often they come into our program with a mega-church vision, but they graduate with a multi-church vision.

 Three-Year Cycle of Church Planting by Networking

 Once pastors are ready to move into church planting, we network three or more of these pastors together.
-They meet together for 3-4 years, during which time each pastor aims to reproduce a congregation.
+They meet together for 3-4 years, during which time each pastor (and their congregation) aims to reproduce a new congregation.

 Sometimes with Missionaries, Sometimes Without

-In certain situations, Asian Access comes alongside of them with missionaries to help them achieve their vision to multiply churches.
-In 80% of the networks, we don't use missionaries, which makes the model reproducible.
+In certain situations, Asian Access comes alongside them with missionaries to help them achieve their vision to multiply churches.
+In 80% of the networks, we do not use missionaries, which makes the model much more reproducible.
 When missionaries are used, they serve as catalysts.
 In both cases, this is contrary to the model most mission agencies and church planters have employed in Japan.

 Typical Model of Missionary Church Planting